Benfotiamine

 Endothelial function improvement (postprandial)

-demonstrated benfotiamine improved flow-mediated dilatation in brachial artery of T2D patients.
+Benfotiamine improved flow-mediated dilatation in the brachial artery of type 2 diabetes patients.
 Specific to postprandial settings (after AGE-rich meals).
-Cardiovascular health implications in diabetes context.
+Cardiovascular health implications in the diabetes context.
 Mechanism via reduced oxidative stress and AGE formation.

 Cognitive function in early Alzheimer's (preliminary)

-Recent research (Pan 2016 and follow-up) suggests benfotiamine may benefit cognitive function in early Alzheimer's disease.
-Mechanism via thiamine-dependent enzyme function (PDH, α-KGDH, transketolase) — important for neuronal energy metabolism.
-Pilot trial showed cognitive improvements without significant adverse effects.
-NIH-funded Phase 2 trial completed with mixed results pending peer-reviewed publication.
+Research suggests benfotiamine may benefit cognitive function in early Alzheimer's disease.
+Mechanism via thiamine-dependent enzyme function (PDH, alpha-KGDH, transketolase), important for neuronal energy metabolism.
+A pilot trial showed cognitive improvements without significant adverse effects.
+An NIH-funded Phase 2 trial completed with mixed results pending peer-reviewed publication.

 Mechanism of action